Steps 1 - 3 walk you through all the essential steps you need to join us on Matrix, and steps 4 - 6 give you some additional info to make it your own!

 Known bug:

-When you press message, the new message screen appears behind the
+When you press message, the new message screen appears

-need to hit the X to close both screens before you can
+to close both screens before you can

-see the Create Chat screen
+see the Create Chat

 The Create Chat screen will then appear, with the person's full username already typed in.
 You also have the option to disable end-to-end encryption.